 We earn a commission, at no additional cost to you.

-The Celestron StarSense Explorer LT 114AZ makes Celestron’s innovative StarSense technology accessible to budget-conscious beginners at just $203.19.
-This telescope proves that advanced sky navigation features don’t need to break the bank, offering excellent value for those new to astronomy.
+The Celestron StarSense Explorer LT 114AZ makes Celestron’s innovative StarSense technology accessible at the lowest price point in the entire lineup.
+At just $229.99, this telescope proves that advanced sky navigation features don’t need to break the bank, offering excellent value for budget-conscious beginners wanting app-enabled astronomy.

 During testing, I was impressed by how well the telescope performed considering its budget price point.
 The Moon’s craters appeared sharp and detailed, while Jupiter and Saturn showed clear disk features.
-The telescope also provided good views of brighter deep-sky objects like the Orion Nebula.
+The telescope also provided good views of brighter deep-sky objects like the Orion Nebula and Andromeda Galaxy from dark locations.

 12. Gskyer 130EQ Professional Astronomical Reflector Telescope – Best Equatorial Mount for Astrophotography